· Philipp Leser

 The reason for using and imputation instead of a forecasting system is that some time series might be hard or even impossible to predict, but that is absolutely ok.
 We are interested in the joint behavior of the system.

 I also have to mention this: there are some AD problems, where the data looks quite noisy, but actually isn’t.
-That is different than our toy example, because there really exist patterns.
-In these situations Matrix Profile based approaches are really great to pick up even rather subtle anomalies.
-Like MADRID, DAMP and Merlin.
+That is different from our toy example because there really exist patterns.
+In these situations, Matrix Profile based approaches are really great to pick up even rather subtle anomalies.
+Like MADRID , DAMP and Merlin .

 from catboost import CatBoostRegressor